crystal-lang/crystal-book/docs/syntax_and_semantics/macros/README.md

 ## Comments

-Macro expressions are evaluated both within comments as well as compatible sections of code.
+Macro expressions are evaluated both within comments as well as compilable sections of code.
 This may be used to provide relevant documentation for expansions:

 ```crystal
 {% for name, index in ["foo", "bar", "baz"] %}